-Clean the inside and outside of the motor regularly.
+Clean the motor, inside and outside, regularly.
 Actual conditions existing around the motor dictate the frequency of cleaning operations.
-Use the following procedures as they apply.
+Use the following procedures as they apply:

-- Wipe off dust, dirt, oil, water, etc., from external surfaces of the motor.
-These materials can work into or be carried into the motor windings and may cause overheating or insulation breakdown. - Remove dirt, dust, or other debris from ventilating air inlets and exhausts.
-Do not operate motor with air passages blocked or restricted.
+- 1. Wipe off dust, dirt, oil, water, etc., from external surfaces of the machine.
+These materials can work into or be carried into the windings and may cause overheating or insulation breakdown. - 2.
+Remove dirt, dust, or other debris from ventilating air inlets and exhausts.
+Do not operate motor with air passages blocked or restricted. - 3.
+Clean open motors internally by blowing with clean, dry compressed air at 10 to 60 psi.
+If the conditions warrant, use a vacuum cleaner.